MillenniumMachines/millenniummachines.github.io/docs/long-john/bom/sourcing_and_print_guide.md

 # Sourcing Guide

 ## Kits

-Currently there are no approved kits available.
-Fear not - the toolsetter uses easily obtainable parts and you can find a full list of them below!
+Currently there are no approved kits available, but fear not - the toolsetter uses easily obtainable parts and you can find a full list of them below!

 ## Individual Parts